 Composing piano pieces is one of the most exciting and rewarding things you can do.
 You’ll need both technical skills as well as incredible organizational skills in your everyday life.

 You get to work with your imagination and maybe you’ll discover a talent you never realized you had.
 How you play the piano is a reflection of your personality.
 Projecting your artistic personality is a great way to gain self-confidence.
-Not just when it comes to your piano lessons.
+Not just when it comes to your piano lessons near me.
 Every day of your life.

 This is one of the most common errors when it comes to creating music, making things too complicated.
 Simplicity is key.
 Clarity is key.